The 10 best AI app builders in 2026 (Tested & reviewed)

 Cons:

-- Less suited for free-form prototyping compared to Lovable or Replit
+- Less suited for code-assisted prototyping compared to Lovable or Replit

 Softr best features

-- AI app generator: Go from a <200-character prompt to a customizable app foundation in seconds.
+- AI Co-Builder: Go from a <200-character prompt to a working app in minutes.

-- Native data flexibility: Connect to data sources like Airtable, Google Sheets, Notion, HubSpot, monday.com, ClickUp, SQL databases, Coda, and more with real-time, two-way sync.
-Or, use Softr Databases to manage your data and apps in one place.
+- Native data flexibility: Use Softr Databases as your backend, or connect to external data sources like Airtable, Google Sheets, Notion, HubSpot, monday.com, ClickUp, SQL databases, Coda, and more (with real-time, two-way sync).

 - User management pages: Built-in log in, account settings, and password pages, plus customizable onboarding flows, ensure your app functions properly.